Bug report #15256

 regression introduced during python3 porting

-#5 Updated by Martin Landa almost 4 years ago
+#5 Updated by Martin Landa about 5 years ago

 Giovanni Manghi wrote: